smhultin/Chain-of-Custody/README.md

 # Block-Chain of Custody

-Final project for ***Blockchain Principles & Applications*** (CS481A4).
+This repository holds my group's final project for ***Blockchain Principles & Applications*** (CS481A4).
 A proof-of-concept Solidity/React app presenting a forensics chain of custody functioning as a blockchain service.